bhaktiprabhu/Podcast-Factchecker/src/output/fact-check-summary/42_Ancient_Health_Podcast/fact_check_summary_ep_630_short.md

 1. Allergies's a dysregulation of our immune system.
 2. And our indoor living environment has been proved to be far more toxic, including the air that we're breathing, right?
 3. It can be very therapeutic to even touch an animal.
-4. Not only just this nurturing and this connection of babies's nervous system regulating with mom's, but also that babies're picking up all of these antibodies, all of these things that are going to be so helpful for babies to go out and defend babies's bodies against environmental exposures that could potentially cause babies to be sick.
-5. Now we know that the birth canal offers just this coating and bathing of microbes for the baby when the baby're born vaginally.
+4. Now we know that the birth canal offers just this coating and bathing of microbes for the baby when the baby're born vaginally.
-6. So despite rapid microbial colonization of the gut after birth, environmental microbes in the early postnatal period represent a critical exposure for early life immune programming.
+5. So despite rapid microbial colonization of the gut after birth, environmental microbes in the early postnatal period represent a critical exposure for early life immune programming.
-7. So it's so critical in those first few months of life that infants get flooded with these good bacteria, these good microbes to help build some resiliency because infants's immune system depends on it.
+6. So it's so critical in those first few months of life that infants get flooded with these good bacteria, these good microbes to help build some resiliency because infants's immune system depends on it.
-8. So microbial composition in infants is actually very low in terms of diversity.
+7. So microbial composition in infants is actually very low in terms of diversity.
-9. a couple of studies did a pooled analysis of about 7,000 households that documented dog ownership during the first two years of life and found that there was reduced sensitization to allergens in early childhood.
+8. a couple of studies did a pooled analysis of about 7,000 households that documented dog ownership during the first two years of life and found that there was reduced sensitization to allergens in early childhood.